Le Condottière

-Le Condottière (French for: Portrait of a Man) is a posthumous novel by the French writer Georges Perec, originally written between 1957 and 1960, but published in 2012 by the publishing house Seuil, in its collection "Librairie du XXe et du XXIe siècles" directed by Maurice Olender.
+Le Condottière is a posthumous novel by the French writer Georges Perec, originally written between 1957 and 1960, but published in 2012 by the publishing house Seuil, in its collection "Librairie du XXe et du XXIe siècles" directed by Maurice Olender.

 Its protagonist is Gaspard Winckler, a prominent forger of paintings by famous painters who has murdered his boss, Anatole Madera, after trying in vain to finish what would be his masterpiece, a condottiero that he would pass off as a creation of Antonello da Messina.

 The book is dedicated to Jacques Lederer, with whom he corresponded, venting about the editorial rejection of the novel.
 Part of the contents of these letters, along with other editorial information, are included in a foreword written by Claude Burgelin, who also provides some biographical information about the author.

 Structure

 The novel is narrated in multiple voices, jumping from the first person (soliloquy) to the second (self-interpellation) or third (novelistic narration).
 It also varies in verb tenses, sometimes referring to the present, sometimes to the past and sometimes to the future.

 The work is divided into fourteen unnumbered sections.
 The first of these are mainly concerned with the dizzying thoughts of the protagonist, an artist who plans to escape from his basement-prison.
 After he manages to escape, towards the middle of the book, a more leisurely dialogue or interrogation between the protagonist and an interlocutor takes place, interrupted only by a first-person confession by the protagonist or by the aforementioned changes in the narrator's voice.